-Magnus Ag is a human rights advocate and a researcher.
+Magnus Ag is a human rights advocate, journalist, and researcher.
 He is the founder & director of Bridge Figures – a human rights project that scales the potential of artists, activists, journalists & other agents of social change to build bridges and break walls in a data-driven world.
 Now based between Hong Kong and Berlin, he previously worked with Copenhagen-based Freemuse — which defends the right to artistic freedom worldwide — and in New York as the Assistant Advocacy Director for the Committee to Protect Journalists.

 Magnus has given keynotes and talks at the UN Human Rights Council in Geneva, the Garage Museum in Moscow, CAFA in Beijing, the Haus der Kulturen der Welt in Berlin, Etats Généraux de la Culture au Maroc in Casablanca, and Columbia University in New York among others.
 He has written and appeared in international media such as Deutschlandfunk, TV i24 NEWS, The Huffington Post, Politiken, and on Harvard University’s HPCR Blog.
 He holds a bachelor’s and a master’s degree in political science from the University of Copenhagen.